thetis-apps/BringTransport/README.md

 Upon installation the application creates a carrier by the name 'Bring'.

+For your convenience the application is initially configured to use our test account.
+You may use this configuration for test purposes.
+To get your own credentials you must contact Bring.

 # Configuration

 In the data document of the carrier named 'Bring':